-- (b) Standard Monitoring.
-Required samples shall be collected during six-month monitoring periods, beginning January 1 or July 1 of each calendar year. - (1) Initial sampling.
-All systems serving more than 50,000 persons shall measure the applicable water quality parameters during each six-month monitoring period specified in section 5-1.42(b)(1).
+Required samples shall be collected during six-month monitoring periods, beginning January 1st or July 1st of each calendar year.

+- (1) Initial sampling.
+All systems serving more than 50,000 persons shall measure the applicable water quality parameters during each six-month monitoring period specified in section 5-1.42(b)(1) of this Subpart.
 All systems serving 50,000 or fewer persons shall measure the applicable water quality parameters during each six-month monitoring period during which the system exceeds the lead or copper action level.
 Applicable water quality parameters at taps and entry points include: pH; alkalinity; conductivity; water temperature; calcium; and orthophosphate or silica, as appropriate to the corrosion control treatment used. - (2) Monitoring after installation of corrosion control.
-Any system which installs optimal corrosion control treatment shall measure the water quality parameters at the locations and frequencies specified below during each six-month monitoring period specified in section 5-1.42(b)(2). - (i) two samples shall be collected at taps in the distribution system for the following parameters: pH; alkalinity; calcium; and orthophosphate or silica, as appropriate to the corrosion control treatment used. - (ii) one sample shall be collected at each entry point: Except as provided in subdivision (b)(2)(iii) of this section, at least one sample no less frequently than every two weeks (biweekly) for pH; alkalinity (and a reading of the dosage rate of the chemical used to adjust alkalinity, when alkalinity is adjusted); calcium; orthophosphate or silica, as appropriate to the corrosion control treatment used; and a reading of the dosage rate of the corrosion control treatment chemical used. - (iii)A ground water system may limit entry point sampling described in subdivision (b)(2)(ii) of this section to those entry points that are representative of water quality and treatment conditions throughout the system.
+Any system which installs optimal corrosion control treatment shall measure the water quality parameters at the locations and frequencies specified below during each six-month monitoring period specified in section 5-1.42(b)(2) of this Subpart. - (i) Two samples shall be collected at taps in the distribution system for the following parameters: pH; alkalinity; calcium; and orthophosphate or silica, as appropriate to the corrosion control treatment used. - (ii) one sample shall be collected at each entry point: Except as provided in subparagraph (iii) of this paragraph, at least one sample no less frequently than every two weeks (biweekly) for pH; alkalinity (and a reading of the dosage rate of the chemical used to adjust alkalinity, and the alkalinity concentration is adjusted); calcium; orthophosphate or silica, as appropriate to the corrosion control treatment used; and a reading of the dosage rate of the corrosion control treatment chemical used. - (iii) A ground water system may limit entry point sampling described in subparagraph (ii) of this paragraph to those entry points that are representative of water quality and treatment conditions throughout the system.
 If water from untreated ground water sources mixes with water from treated ground water sources, the system shall monitor for water quality parameters both at representative entry points receiving treatment and representative entry points receiving no treatment.
 Prior to the start of any monitoring under this paragraph, the system shall provide to the State written information identifying the selected entry points and documentation, including information on seasonal variability, sufficient to demonstrate that the sites are representative of water quality and treatment conditions throughout the system. - (3) Monitoring after State specifies water quality parameter values for optimal corrosion control.
-After the State specifies the values for applicable water quality control parameters reflecting optimal corrosion control treatment, all systems serving more than 50,000 persons and any system serving 50,000 or fewer persons that has optimal corrosion control treatment installed shall measure the applicable water quality parameters during each six-month monitoring period specified in section 5-1.42(b)(3), in accordance with subdivisions (b)(2)(i)-(iii) of this section, and determine compliance with the requirements of section 5-1.41(g) during each six-month monitoring period specified in section 5-1.42(b)(3).
+After the State specifies the values for applicable water quality control parameters reflecting optimal corrosion control treatment, all systems serving more than 50,000 persons and any system serving 50,000 or fewer persons that has optimal corrosion control treatment installed shall measure the applicable water quality parameters during each six-month monitoring period specified in section 5-1.42(b)(3) of this Subpart, in accordance with subparagraphs (2)(i)-(iii) of this subdivision, and determine compliance with the requirements of section 5-1.41(g) of this Subpart during each six-month monitoring period specified in section 5-1.42(b)(3) of this Subpart.